-After you have found a student job, you must complete the student employment paperwork before you begin working.
-Bring completed forms along with appropriate documents for the I-9 form and your banking information to Human Resources.
+After you have been offered a student job, you should review the Paperwork How-To Video and register for a New Student Employee Paperwork Session.
+Bring completed forms along with the appropriate documents for the I-9 form and your banking information to the paperwork session.
 No scans, copies or faxes can be used.
-Human Resources staff will be available to assist you with completion of these forms but cannot give tax advice.
+Human resources staff will be available to assist you with completion of these forms but cannot give tax advice.

 Students should also bring a voided check or routing and account information from your bank if you want to participate in direct deposit.

 After completing all requirements for student employment, you will receive a Student Employment Authorization Card as confirmation that you are eligible to begin working.
 No one should allow a student to perform any type of work without seeing their card.
 Show this card to your supervisor and begin work.